Mizstik/insdseq-filter/README.md

 enumerator.js
 -------------
-This tool lists all names under /gene= or /product= and count how many species contain these genes in the XML.
+This tool lists all names under /gene= or /product= and counts how many species contain these genes in the XML.
 By default it only searches CDS features.
 Output is always CSV.

 ```shell